 In 2017 the inaugural SPARK NT Curator, Clare Armitage, developed the exhibition Fecund: Fertile Worlds – now touring the NT!

-In 2018 Darwin based educator, artist and curator, Sarah Pirrie, was awarded the SPARK NT Curator position to initiate and develop her exhibition: ‘We are: We eat’, which will be in development from May 2018 for tour beginning April 2019.
+In 2018 Darwin based educator, artist and curator, Sarah Pirrie, was announced as the SPARK NT Curator and will initiate and develop her exhibition: ‘We are: We eat’ from May 2018 for tour beginning April 2019.

-As part of the SPARK initiative, in July 2018, we are pleased to present in partnership with Godinymayin Yijard Rivers Arts & Culture Centre, the SPARK NT Symposium – Curatorial Practice Unpacked.
+As part of the SPARK initiative, in July 2018, we presented in partnership with Godinymayin Yijard Rivers Arts & Culture Centre, the SPARK NT Symposium – Curatorial Practice Unpacked.
 Details below.

 Jo Foster and Neridah Stockley